 If the weather proves unfavorable and we have to cancel as a result, we are happy to reschedule at your convenience, or if necessary issue a full refund.

-Our Introductory Tandem Experience package is suitable for almost anyone wishing to experience flight.
-While we do have a max weight restriction of 250 pounds for a height/weight proportionate person, we have no age limit and are happy to take aspiring pilots from the mature age of 4 to as young as you feel!
+Our Introductory Tandem Experience package is suitable for almost anyone wishing to experience flight, though we do have a max weight restriction of 225 pounds for a height/weight proportionate person.

 For launch, you will need to be able to run a few steps as you become airborne.
 When you come in for landing, you need to be confident that you can stay on your feet and be able to absorb an ‘impact’ comparable to skipping the last step on a flight of stairs.